DavidTraina/Tasker/README.md

 # Tasker

-Tasker is a to-do list web app made with Flask, Python and Docker Compose.
+Tasker is a very simple to-do list web app made with Docker Compose, Flask, Jinja, Python, and PostgreSQL.
+Tasker was created to teach myself the basics of Docker and Docker Compose.

 ## Usage